Nick Kallerup

 Nick Kallerup (born March 27, 2001) is an American professional football tight end for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers.

-Early life and high school
+Early life

+Nick‘s parents are John (deceased 2017) and Kimberly Kallerup.
+He has two siblings, Benjamin and Kaitlyn.
+His father’s family is from Denmark and his father John was a first generation citizen.

-He attended Wayzata High School in Minnesota.
+Nick attended Redeemer Christian Academy in Wayzata, Minnesota through 8th grade and then attended Wayzata High School in Minnesota.
+Nick graduated in 2019.

 Professional career

 After not being selected in the 2025 NFL draft, Kallerup signed with the Seattle Seahawks as an undrafted free agent.
 Heading into the 2025 season, it was announced that he had made the team's 53-man roster.
+Nick is a Super Bowl World Champion after the Seattle Seahawks won the 2026 Super Bowl.